jknack/handlebars.java/README.md

 Finally, it converts message patterns like: ```Hi {0}``` into ```Hi {{arg0}}```.
 This make possible for the [I18n](https://github.com/fnando/i18n-js) JS library to interpolate variables.

 ### string helpers
- Functions like abbreviate, capitalize, join, dateFormat, yesno, etc., are available from [StringHelpers] (https://github.com/jknack/handlebars.java/blob/master/handlebars/src/main/java/com/github/jknack/handlebars/helper/StringHelpers.java).
+ Functions like abbreviate, capitalize, join, dateFormat, yesno, etc., are available from [StringHelpers](https://github.com/jknack/handlebars.java/blob/master/handlebars/src/main/java/com/github/jknack/handlebars/helper/StringHelpers.java).

 > NOTE: You need to register string helpers (they are not added by default)

 ### conditional helpers
- Functions like eq, neq, lt, gt, and, or, not, etc., are available from [ConditionalHelpers] (https://github.com/jknack/handlebars.java/blob/master/handlebars/src/main/java/com/github/jknack/handlebars/helper/ConditionalHelpers.java).
+ Functions like eq, neq, lt, gt, and, or, not, etc., are available from [ConditionalHelpers](https://github.com/jknack/handlebars.java/blob/master/handlebars/src/main/java/com/github/jknack/handlebars/helper/ConditionalHelpers.java).

 > NOTE: You need to register conditional helpers (they are not added by default)